 Every year, on the corner of Hyde Park, the magical Winter Wonderland pops up – a collection of funfair rides, shows, an ice-skating rink and pretty wooden stalls selling fun gifts and delicious food and drink.
 Although you will need to pay for rides and performances, entrance is free and it’s a great way to soak up the festive atmosphere while browsing Christmassy trinkets and enjoying seasonal music.
-It is open in the Christmas months all day from 10am, so if you want to bring smaller children, come early to avoid the big crowds.
+It is open in the Christmas months all day from 10am to 10pm, so if you want to bring smaller children, come early to avoid the big crowds.

 Every year Leicester Square is transformed into a Christmas lover’s dream, with 8 weeks to enjoy a Christmas market, warming food stalls, hand-crafted gifts, festive decorations, Christmas shows and family activities.
 Of course, Santa will be there to find out if you’ve been naughty or nice, so don’t miss a trip to his grotto.
 They’ll hear a festive fairytale, meet Father Christmas and his helpers and receive a gift. dance at a baby disco, or catch the Brat Kids Carnival, which is filled with all kinds of magic and mischief.
 Watch incredible circus acts or get on stage for a boogie – it’s the perfect recipe for a silly afternoon.

 In major areas of London, around Oxford Street, Regent Street and Covent Garden, Christmas lights will provide a huge part of the festive atmosphere.
 Drop by to gaze, or check for details on when the lights will be switched on, signalling the start of the Christmas period.